 The drug can easily be combined with caffeine or other toxic drugs.
 Consumed in the form of tablets, they are often stamped, resembling candy.

 - When consumed in lower doses, ecstasy can inculcate feelings of pleasure, energy, and confidence.
 The patient may also experience raised blood pressure, sweating, jaw pain, etc. Higher doses may also produce hallucinations, panic, depression, and anxiety.

 (rophies, ruffies, roofies)

-Rohypnol is the manufacturer’s trade name for a drug that belongs to the same family of sedative drugs that includes drugs such as Valium (trade name).
-It is not approved for use inCanadaor theUSA.
-The person may experience lack of memory, impaired judgment, dizziness, and periods of blackout.
-Sedation begins in about 30 minutes, peaks within 2 hours and lasts for about 8 hours.
+This is the trade name for a drug that belongs to the family of Valium.
+The user may experience symptoms such as impaired judgment, dizziness, and spells of a blackout.
+It would peak within 2 hours, and go on to last for about 8 hours.

 (Special K, baby food)